 Time for Change

 Garrett Goldman, PE, district manager, realized that when DePugh leaves, all his knowledge will go with him.
 This was a significant reason to modernize.
-Moving to a "smart" digital platform would enable the NGCSD to capture DePugh's intellectual knowledge before he retired.
+Moving to a "smart" digital platform would enable GVW to capture DePugh's intellectual knowledge before he retired.
 It would also allow new staff to follow in his footsteps.

 Paper maps were replaced with digital maps available via mobile devices.

 To get started, GVW needed to staff a dedicated GIS department.
 Goldman again had two choices: hire a GIS expert from the outside and teach them about GVW or draft a current GVW staff member into the GIS department and teach them GIS.
 He chose the latter option, with Teresa Aguirre taking on the challenge of leading the GIS department.
 Aguirre moved from her role supporting the front office to focus on developing a GIS.
 She had many skills but a limited knowledge of GIS; however, this did not slow her down.
 She learned from Esri experts and grew her capabilities very quickly through GVW's participation in Esri's Enterprise Advantage Program.